How to write a song: Make a song in 7 steps

 Again, there’s no one correct order when it comes to writing songs.
 Some songwriters who know their way around a DAW can produce an entire demo instrumental while writing the lyrics and melody.
 Others don’t even pick up an instrument until all of the lyrics have been written.

-6. Edit your song
+6. Edit the song

 If you’re going to remember just one piece of advice, let it be this—do not skip the editing stage.
 Your initial ideas may be great, but they can almost always be better.